-If the aircraft never stalls, it is apparent that it cannot spin, and a zero (0) must be given.
+If the aircraft never stalls, it is apparent that it cannot spin, and a hard zero (HZ) must be given.
 "Simulated" spins where snap rolls or other techniques are offered as spin entries will also be seen.
-Regardless of the entry technique, if the judge believes the aircraft did not stall prior to spin autorotation, the figure must be zeroed.
+Regardless of the entry technique, if the judge believes the aircraft did not stall prior to spin autorotation, the figure must be given a hard zero (HZ).